-This Waste Management and Minimisation Plan (WMMP) is Rangitikei District Council's second iteration.
-The first WMMP was produced in 2012.
+This Waste Management and Minimisation Plan 2018 (WMMP) is Rangitikei District Council's second iteration.
+The first WMMP was adopted in 2012.

 The Waste Minimisation Act 2008 (WMA) requires councils to assess their waste services.
 Rangitikei District Council has identified a range of issues and options around recycling and disposal of waste for our District.
-The plan that we are proposing aims to ensure waste related activities are effective, efficient, safe, reduce impact on the environment, and are accessible to much of our community.
+The plan aims to ensure waste related activities are effective, efficient, safe, reduce impact on the environment, and are accessible to much of our community.